 Conveyancing clients will need to produce two forms of certified ID; proof of identity (typically a Passport or Driving Licence) and proof of address (typically a Utility Bill no more than three months).

 Confirmation of the origin of monies is also necessary in accordance with the money laundering laws as conveyancers are required to check that the funds you are utilising to buy a property (be it the exchange deposit or the full purchase price where you are buying without a mortgage) has originated from legitimate source (such as an inheritance) and is not the fruits of illegitimate activity.

-This question may be naive but I am unexperienced as a first time buyer of a two

-  bedroom flat in Mynydd Isa.
-Do I collect the keys to the house on completion

-  from my lawyer?
-If this is the case, I will instruct a local conveyancing

-  solicitor in Mynydd Isa?
+This question may be naive but I am new to the home moving as FTB of a two bedroom flat in Mynydd Isa.
+Do I collect the keys to the premises on completion from my lawyer?
+If so, I will use a local conveyancing solicitor in Mynydd Isa?

 There is no need to visit the lawyers office on the day of completion.

-  Conveyancing lawyers for you will electronically transfer the purchase money to

-  the owner’s conveyancers, and shortly after the monies have arrived, you will be

-  invited to collect the keys from the property Agents and start moving into the

-  property.
-Usually this occurs early afternoon.
+Conveyancing lawyers for you will electronically transfer the completion advance to the owner’s solicitors, and shortly after the monies have arrived, you will be able to pick up the keys from the selling Agents and move into your new home.
+Usually this happens early afternoon.

 We had chosen solicitors located in Mynydd Isa on the Leeds Building Society solicitor panel.
 They are now charging me a separate amount for the legal aspects of the Leeds Building Society mortgage.
 Is this a supplemental conveyancing fee specified by Leeds Building Society?